markterweele/windows-itpro-docs/windows/client-management/mdm/wifi-csp.md

 <!-- Device-Profile-{SSID}-ProxyPacUrl-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
 > [!NOTE]
 > Don't use.
-Using this configuration in Windows client editions will fail.
+Using this configuration in Windows client editions may fail or have no effect.
+Use [NetworkProxy](networkproxy-csp.md) CSP instead.

 <!-- Device-Profile-{SSID}-ProxyPacUrl-Editable-End -->